CLEMSON UNIVERSITY INFECTION CONTROL PROTOCOL

 Each generator must have a designated infection control committee with the authority and responsibility for infectious waste management.
 This committee must develop or adopt a written protocol to manage the infectious waste stream from generation until offered for transport.

 This protocol has been expanded beyond the narrow definition of infectious, which is limited to human pathogens, and addresses the management of biohazardous waste, defined below.
-This management protocol applies to activities at all University facilities except Veterinary Diagnostic Laboratory, which has a separate permit, and the Patewood Bioengineering Center, whose waste is managed by Greenville Hospital.
+This management protocol applies to activities at all University facilities except the Veterinary Diagnostic Laboratory, which has a separate permit, and the Patewood Bioengineering Center, whose waste is managed by Greenville Health System.

 Biohazardous waste is waste that requires inactivation of the biological material in an approved manner prior to final disposal.
 It includes the following:

 Sharps Waste.
-All hypodermic needles, syringes with needles attached, IV tubing with needles attached, scalpel blades, and lancets that have been removed from the original package.
+All hypodermic needles, syringes with needles attached, IV tubing with needles attached, scalpel blades, broken glass contaminated with a biohazard and lancets that have been removed from the original package.

 Cultures and Stocks of Etiologic Agents and Associated Biologicals.
 This includes, but is not limited to, specimen cultures, cultures and stocks of etiologic agents and agents requiring biosafety level (BSL) 1, 2 and 3 containment, wastes from production biologicals and serums, and discarded live and attenuated vaccines.